ozyurtf/cpu-scheduler/README.md

   RET                 | Return, indicating that the lock is released.
 ```

-So, the solutions we tried until now to prevent race conditions were correct.
+So, the solutions we tried until now, **Peterson's solution**, **TSL**, and **XCHG**, to achieve mutual exclusion and prevent race conditions were correct.
 But they had some issues.

-For instance, **Peterson's solution**, **TSL**, and **XCHG** have the defect of busy waiting.
+For instance, have the defect of busy waiting.
 In other words, when a process wants to enter it's critical region, it checks to see if entry is allowed.
 If not, the process just sits in the loop and wait until the entry is allowed.
 And this waiting process wastes the CPU time.
 That's why it is not the best practice.

 In addition, suppose  that there are two processes: process A and process B and the priority of process A is higher than the priority of process B. When we use methods like **Peterson's solution**, **TSL**, or **XCHG**, there is a chance that process A can be prevented from entering it's critical region because process B is currently in it's critical region and holding the lock variable.
 And this is called **priority inversion**.

 So in the next steps, we will try to find a way to eliminate the busy waiting and priority inversion problems as much as possible.

 ### Lock Implementation with Semi-Busy Waiting